larrybotha/everything/resources/courses/Clearer Thinking - A question of evidence - Bayes Theorem.md

 	- the probability of the evidence given your theory is true
 	- the probability of the evidence given your theory is false
 - make your best guess for probabilities
-	- guage the relative strength of the evidence - is it strong, moderate, or weak?
+	- gauge the relative strength of the evidence - is it strong, moderate, or weak?
 - adjusting your confidence doesn't necessarily mean changing your mind
 	- a 10% increase in confidence on 5% confidence is still a low confidence
 - consider alternate possibilities